 Many people spend hours worrying if the initial meeting between their special person and parents will go well.
 At that point, you’ve put your crush on such a pedestal, you want your family and entire social circle to like him as much as you do.
 When everyone meets at an early stage, there’s no added pressure.

-And if the thought of introducing your date to your friends and family still freaks you out, try to date in any real life scenario where they are interacting with other people.
-The bottom line – date in an environment where you are around people important to you, and date in an environment that allows both of you to just be yourselves.
+If the thought of introducing your date to your friends and family still freaks you out, try to date in any real-life scenario where they are interacting with other people.
+The bottom line – date in an environment where you are around people important to you, and date in an environment that allows both of you to be yourselves.
 If you love how they are around other people, chances are you'll love how they are with you too.

 Interested in matchmaking services?

-Ambiance Matchmaking has been connecting like-minded singles since 2002.
-Complete an application to get started!
+Ambiance Matchmaking has been connecting conscious leaders, creatives, and entrepreneurs since 2002.
+Complete an application to get started.